 - IT Governance Data Mapping Green Paper – Here you can find a free green paper about data mapping, or access one of their paid data mapping tools.

-- Astera Data Mapping Whitepaper – In exchange for your contact details, you can download a free whitepaper about the ins and outs of data mapping from Astera.
+- Astera Data Mapping eBook – In exchange for your contact details, you can download a free ebook about the ins and outs of data mapping from Astera.

 - Pinterest – It may not be the first place you think to look, but Pinterest actually hosts a variety of free data flow templates, checklists, spreadsheets, and infographics.